ouseful-testing/Xouseful-testing.github.io/index.md

     <img width="26.5%" src="assets/images/Cat-with-a-Cough.jpeg" />
 </div>

 __Saturday schedule runs over two sessions: 10am-5pm (day) and 5pm-9.30pm__.
 The <em>Saturday day programme</em> includes a rich and varied programme featuring storyteller, shadow puppetry, costumed story theatre, local interest talks and music.
 The <em>Saturday evening programme</em> (ages 16+ only for the evening session) includes a headline performance from Nell Phoenix, music from Second Time Around, a barn Dance/Ceilidh (with music &amp; caller from the Caulkheads) and fireside tales.

 __Sunday schedule runs 10am-6pm__, with the <em>Sunday day programme</em> featuring stories, talks, costumed story theatre, workshops, music and a family friendly matinee headline performance from Nell Phoenix.

+__TRAVEL DISRUPTION — *WightFibre are digging up the road through Havenstreet.
+Diversions are in place, so the safest and most direct route to the Isle of Wight Steam Railway is from Briddlesford Road.*__

 <div class="sw-ticket-links-container"><a class="sw-ticket-link" href="program/">DRAFT PROGRAMME AVAILABLE HERE <em>(SUBJECT TO CHANGE)</em></a></div>